broom9/toggl_to_jira/README.md

 [Toggl](http://www.toggl.com)  is a really good time tracking tool.

-This script aims to merge the good parts of these 2 tools together.
+This script (toggl_to_jira.rb) aims to merge the good parts of these 2 tools together.
 It allows you to easily import time log from toggl to JIRA.
 I used it on JIRA 4.4.4.

 Check [this blog post](http://b2.broom9.com/?p=10336) for more thoughts behind this tool.